Ritter128/dmxvirtualcpu/README.md

 2. DELEGATE; move register value into another register (mvd, a, b)
 3. ACCUMULATE move value from memory into register (mva, a, 0x01, 0x1A)

+# DMX program format and memory
-The memory is organized like a program, inspired by the structure x86 programs.
+The memory is organized like a disk, inspired by the structure x86 programs.
 It is a bit messy:

     /*
     -- PROGRAM